ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 #################################

 Since Artemis will be deployed on a cluster, local connections to Jira, Bitbucket, Bamboo will not work.
-Therefore, you have to deploy them on Kubernetes or to set connection to existing staging or production deployments, if any.
+Therefore, you have to deploy them on Kubernetes or to set a connection to existing staging or production deployments, if any.
 The latter can be done only if you have admin access to them.
-In order to deploy Bitbucket, Jira, Bamboo on Kubernetes use the following documentation: `Bitbucket, Jira, Bamboo <https://docs.artemis.ase.in.tum.de/dev/setup/bamboo-bitbucket-jira/>`__.
+To deploy Bitbucket, Jira, Bamboo on Kubernetes use the following documentation: `Bitbucket, Jira, Bamboo <https://docs.artemis.ase.in.tum.de/dev/setup/bamboo-bitbucket-jira/>`__.
 Once you are done, continue with the next step ``Build Artemis``

 Configure Local User Management